AL0PFX1.htm

 At the same time it becomes increasingly difficult for us to quickly identify and understand our data regarding all their foreseeable consequences.
 This is due to the numerous 'postmodern' developments of recent decades, that have gained more speed since the fall of the Berlin wall in 1989.

-These are trends and developments that have far-reaching consequences for available information and acquired judgements:
+These trends and developments have far-reaching consequences for available information and acquired judgements:

 • Increasing complexity and fragmentation, diversity and divergence of information.